Helping others in your community

 Fixed Income for Life

 Our hope is to serve you and your family with helpful information about planned giving gifts.
 We have an increasing number of friends and supporters who now are benefiting from life income gifts, gift annuities, and other plans.
 Thank you for taking the time to explore the benefits of gift planning.
 If you have further questions, please feel free to contact Greg at 224-585-4378 or email with any questions about making a planned gift to the Center of Concern.
-To receive Center of Concern planned giving information please complete this form and we’ll send you the information.

 The Center is also pleased to offer you a free will planning guide.
 This guide will help you begin the will planning process.
 To request a copy or to download the guide complete this form.

 Gifts can take multiple forms and can help you address your personal goals and dreams.
 Do you want to make a significant gift during your lifetime, or would a gift as part of your estate work better?
 Do you have a particular asset that you are thinking of donating?
 Do you want to increase your retirement income, or is your primary goal estate preservation?
 Are you carrying surplus life insurance or a large balance in your retirement plan?
 Here are some places to start as you consider ways to support yourself, your loved ones and the Center of Concern all at the same time.